 August is the perfect month to experience Mount Revelstoke National Park.
 Drive up the Meadows in the Sky Parkway, a stunning 26-kilometer route that climbs high into alpine landscapes filled with wildflowers.
 It looks like you’ve been dropped into a fairytale.
 Once at the top, take your pick of hikes, from short loops through meadows to longer treks with panoramic views of surrounding peaks.

 Revelstoke’s alpine trails are less crowded than those in Banff or Lake Louise, giving you a chance to enjoy the Rockies in relative solitude.
 We had the mountain almost to ourselves and could not stop marveling at the wildflowers and the vistas.
-After a day of hiking, head back into town for dinner, and perhaps visit the local hot springs nearby to relax tired muscles.
+If you want to learn about the full experience, read my Guide to Meadows in the Sky Parkway here and watch my 3-minute video walkthrough below to see exactly what the drive looks like!

 Day 6: Revelstoke to Banff